 My Initial Impressions of Night Limbo by Kiomono

 Night Limbo by Kiomono is an EP that creates atmosphere through a soundscape that includes shadows and light in equal, interlocking measures.
-The building blocks of synth music are used on Night Limbo in a way that focuses on patterns, arpeggios and the interlocking of bass and beats, rather than intensely melodic material.
-To my mind, this is music that is strongest when it is creating mental imagery for me.
-Night Limbo is also very well-produced and creates a clarity of sound that only adds to the listening experience.
+The building blocks of synth music are used on Night Limbo in a way that focuses on patterns, arpeggios, and the interlocking of bass and beats rather than intensely melodic material.
+To my mind, this is music that is strongest when it creates mental imagery.
+Night Limbo is also very well-produced and has a clarity of sound that only adds to the listening experience.

 The first element that strikes me about Night Limbo is the way Kiomono uses synth patterns to create different sonic textures and feelings.
 Sometimes he uses high synths that spin out rapidly whirling arpeggios or sends a ghostly flow of sound through the music to generate auditory sensations.
 There are chord patterns that form blocks that move through the music, creating shadow or light depending on their overall height or depth.
 I also enjoyed how oscillating waves of sound move through the music at times to create a pulse.

 The bass on Night Limbo is often heavy as it wells up under the music and the beats are also quite often relentless and insistent.
 These two factors create a sense of motion and strong underpinnings that lend support to the other musical elements on the album.
 There’s a strong pulse to the music that I seem to feel quite frequently as I listen, beating out into the openness of the music.